alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 ==**By making intra-map inferences you understand the mapping relation to the external target.**== ==**By making intra-model inferences you understand the mapping relation to the abstraction of the external target.
 This is what it means to have a narrow view of understanding.**==

-### C-Schema
+### C-Schema for T&S approach
-The horizontal top of the C-schema concerns the modeling or representational relationship between M and T
+Horizontal top link concerns the modeling or representational relationship between M and T
 - as the top link determines what the model represent, the top link also determines whether or not the model can be linked to the target "shit in, shit out?"
 - ==T&S identify this relationship as relevant for determining link uncertainty:== does M model, i.e. identify features that are causally relevent to T?

-Last, on the horizontal bottom side, M is used to relevantly draw inferences and answer questions about, or impute properties to, T.
+- ***==However, T&S would then identify an different target for each horizontal link: external T at the top, TML-target at the bottom==***

+Vertical side concern making intra-model inferences on data transformations

+Intra-model inferences give then the basis for the horizontal bottom side that concerns the understanding of the TML target which then improves understanding of T.
 - this link is what "understanding" refers to: using M to understand T
 - ***==but isn't this what identifies what the driving cause in T is, thus, what needs to be empirically validated acc.
 Sullivan? (so it is the bottom link that determines link uncertainty and not the top?)==***